Skip to main content

 3. Art and Art History

-4. BA in Art History
+5. Bachelor of Arts in Art History

 Study the world past and present through the lens of art and architecture.

 At UNO, students study the relationships between cultures and their artistic traditions, learn about artists and their creative processes, and obtain the methods to analyze and interpret art from around the world.
-Complementing survey and period courses are topical courses such as Technical Art History, Pop Antiquity, and LatinX Art.

 There are two focus areas in the Art History major: pick the one that is right for your future.

-• Academic Art History Degree Worksheet
+• Academic Art History Requirements

 Hands-On Learning